Singapore Night Safari is the World’s first nocturnal wildlife park.

 Ulu Ulu Indian Buffet

-If you would instead prefer an Indian touch to your dinner, opt for the Indian Buffet at the Ulu Ulu Safari Restaurant.
+If you prefer an Indian touch to your dinner, opt for the Indian Buffet at the Ulu Ulu Safari Restaurant.

 The Indian Buffet works out better if you are a late eater because it is available till late.